Khaled-Kamal/Flutter-Onboarding-Screen/README.md

 ## A new template_

 ## Description
 An Onboarding Screen in Flutter is the first set of screens that a user sees when they open an app for the first time.
-It helps introduce the app’s features, guide users, and encourage them to take action, like signing up or starting a trial.
+It helps introduce the app’s features, guide users, and encourage them to take action, like signing up or starting a trial..

 ✅ Why Use Onboarding Screens?
 * Introduce Key Features – Show users what your app offers.